 The articles, books, and links below are resources about teaching and learning for educators at the University of Delaware.
-Many of them have been distributed to many new and contingent faculty on a USB drive.
+Many of them have been distributed to new and contingent faculty on a USB drive.

-In addition to these materials, there is an online syllabus template.
 Use this to make sure that your syllabus is ready on the first day.